wdenton/laertes/README.md

     $ curl "http://localhost:9292/?lon=-87.64597&lat=41.866862&version=6.2&radius=2000&layerName=code4lib2013"

-It will respond with JSON output as defined in Layar's [GetPOIs Response](https://www.layar.com/documentation/browser/api/getpois-response/).
+It should respond with JSON output (as defined in Layar's [GetPOIs Response](https://www.layar.com/documentation/browser/api/getpois-response/)).
+As long as there is some JSON, even if it's not much, that's good.
+If there's an error, look at your console to see what it might be.
+If you edited the config file, it might be a problem there.

 ## Configuration